Blacksmoke16/GESI/README.md

 As of now if an endpoint returns a property that is an array of objects nested inside the response, I am JSON stringifying it and displaying it in the column.
 The `parseArray` allows you to parse that array of values and output it like an endpoint function does, wherever you want to.
 You supply it with the name of the function the data is from, the column you are parsing, and the cell with the array data.

 An example of this would be `parseArray("character_character_skills", "skills", B2)` where `B2` is the cell that contains the data.

+### How can I limit what scopes are used?

+There is not built-in way to do this currently, however it is possible.

+1. Open the `Authorize Characters` modal
+2. Right click on the SSO button and click `Copy link address`
+3. Paste this link into notepad or some text editor
+4. Within the URL there is query param like `&scopes=`, which is set to a list of all ESI scopes separated by  `+` signs
+5. Remove all the scopes that you do not want, or add ones that are not added by default
+6. Copy the URL and paste it into your browser
+7. Follow SSO flow as normal
+8. Characters authed using this modified URL will not be able to use any function that requires a scope that was not requested.
+9. Repeat for additional characters if desired

 ### How do I know you're not stealing all my data?